Computational quantum transport: a scattering approach perspective: A pedagogical example: conductance of samples cut out of a two-dimensional electron gas

 The dispersion relation in the electrodes for the unique mode $\alpha=1$ now takes the form

-and the current is $I = \Psi_n^* \Psi_{n+1} - \Psi_{n+1}^* \Psi_{n}= |t|^2 v(k)$ where the velocity now becomes $v(k) \equiv dE/dk =2\sin k$.
+and the current is $I = \Psi_n^* \Psi_{n+1} - \Psi_{n+1}^* \Psi_{n}= |t|^2 v(k)$ where the velocity now becomes $v(k) \equiv dE/dk = 2\sin k$.
 The above set of equations matches its continuous version in the large wavelength limit $k\rightarrow 0$, or in other words whenever the wave function changes slowly on the scale of the lattice constant.
-In the minimal example, obtaining the propagating modes \eqref{eq:discrete-modes-1D-left}, \eqref{eq:discrete-modes-1D-right} in the lead is a one-liner, however once the Hamiltonian becomes more complex, the it requires advanced algorithms that we describe in Sec.~\ref{sec:defin-infin-lead}.
+In the minimal example, obtaining the propagating modes \eqref{eq:discrete-modes-1D-left}, \eqref{eq:discrete-modes-1D-right} in the lead is very simple, however once the Hamiltonian becomes more complex, this calculation requires advanced algorithms that we describe in Sec.~\ref{sec:defin-infin-lead}.

 To calculate the transmission amplitude $t$, the reflection amplitude $r$ and the scattering wave function $\Psi_n$ inside the scattering region, we need to ``match'' the wave function at the scattering region/electrode interface.
-Using Eq.~\eqref{eq:schro1D-discrete} for $n = 0, 1$ $2\le p \le L-1$, $L$ and $L+1$ we get a set of $L+2$ linear equations with as many unknowns,
+Using Eq.~\eqref{eq:schro1D-discrete} for $n = 0, 1$, $2\le p \le L-1$, $L$, and $L+1$ we get a set of $L+2$ linear equations with as many unknowns,

-Solving this set of equation for the vector $(\Psi_1,\Psi_2,\dots\Psi_L, r, t)^T$ is usually done numerically using standard linear algebra routines for sparse matrices.
+Solving this set of equations for the vector $(\Psi_1,\Psi_2,\dots\Psi_L, r, t)^T$ is usually done numerically using standard linear algebra routines for sparse matrices.
 A large fraction of this review is devoted to setting up this linear system of equations in general situations where the geometry, lattice, number of electrodes, etc.\ is arbitrary.

-Solving for the vector $(\Psi_1,\Psi_2,\dots\Psi_L, r, t)^T$ provides both the scattering matrix and the scattering wave function in one large vector, and we therefore call it the \emph{$\Psi S$-approach} While not historically first, we find this approach to be more mathematically direct, and we use it to derive equivalent alternative formulations.
+Solving for the vector $(\Psi_1,\Psi_2,\dots\Psi_L, r, t)^T$ provides both the scattering matrix and the scattering wave function in one large vector, and we therefore call it the \emph{$\Psi S$-approach}.
+While not historically first, we find this approach to be more mathematically direct, and we use it to derive equivalent alternative formulations.
 This is also the approach used in, e.g., the Kwant package developed by some of us~\cite{groth2014}.